-The term "dividends" means income from shares or other rights participating in profits, as well as income that is subjected to the same treatment as income from shares under the laws of the state of which the payer is a resident (in this case, the United States).
+The term "dividends" means:

+- income from shares (see Chart 2) or other rights, not being debt claims, participating in profits; - (ii) income from other corporate rights that is subjected to the same taxation treatment as income from shares by the laws of the state of which the company making the distribution is resident (here, the United States); and - (iii) income from arrangements, including debt obligations, carrying the right to participate in profits, to the extent so characterized under the law of the state in which the income arises (here, the United States).
 Article 10(5) of the treaty.

 The treaty defines the term "dividends" broadly and flexibly.
-The definition is intended to cover all arrangements that yield a return on an equity investment in a corporation as determined under the tax law of the source state (in this case, the United States), as well as arrangements that might be developed in the future.
+The definition is intended to cover all arrangements that yield a return on an equity investment in a corporation as determined under the tax law of the source state (in this case the United States), including types of arrangements that might be developed in the future.
 The term includes income from shares, or other corporate rights that are not treated as debt under the law of the source state, that participate in the profits of the company.
-The term also includes income that is subject to the same tax treatment as income from shares by the law of the source state.
-Thus, a constructive dividend that results from a nonarm's-length transaction between a corporation and a related party is a dividend.
-In the case of the United States, the term "dividend" includes amounts treated as a dividend under U.S. law upon the sale or redemption of shares or upon a transfer of shares in a reorganization.
+The term also includes income that is subjected to the same tax treatment as income from shares by the law of the source state.
+Thus, a constructive dividend that results from a non-arm's-length transaction between a corporation and a related party is a dividend.
+In the case of the United States, the term "dividends" includes amounts treated as a dividend under U.S. law upon the sale or redemption of shares or upon a transfer of shares in a reorganization.
 See, e.g., Rev. Rul.
 92-85, 1992-2 C.B.
-69 (sale of foreign subsidiary's stock to U.S. sister company is a deemed dividend to extent of the subsidiary's and sister company's earnings and profits).
+69 (sale of foreign subsidiary's stock to U.S. sister company is a deemed dividend to extent of the subsidiary's and sister's earnings and profits).
 Further, a distribution from a U.S. publicly traded limited partnership, which is taxed as a corporation under U.S. law, is a dividend for purposes of article 10.
 However, a distribution by a limited liability company is not taxable by the United States under article 10, provided the limited liability company is not characterized as an association taxable as a corporation under U.S. law.
 Finally, a payment denominated as interest that is made by a thinly capitalized corporation may be treated as a dividend to the extent that the debt is recharacterized as equity under the laws of the source state (in this case the United States).
-U.S. Treasury technical explanation to the 2008 protocol to the treaty.
+U.S. Treasury technical explanation to the 2006 protocol to the treaty.

-Dividends received by a New Zealand company from U.S. real estate investment trusts and U.S. regulated investment companies are not eligible for a zero percent withholding tax rate.

-Article 10(4) of the treaty.
+Dividends received by a Finnish company from U.S. real estate investment trusts and U.S. regulated investment companies are not eligible for a zero percent withholding tax rate.
+Article 10(4)(a) of the treaty.